rkoron007/WillItRainTomorrow/README.md

 ### Built Using:
 - Frontend: React
-- Backend: Express, Node, and Redis.
+- Backend: Express and Node